CognitiveScale/cortex-python/migration.md

 ```

 6. `LocalExperiment.set_pipeline()` has been removed.
 This method was previously deprecated in `cortex-client` v5.5.0.
-There is no replacment method for this functionality.
+There is no replacement method for this functionality.